deepminerz/dynex-pouw-dashboard/README.md

 This is a working standalone prototype PoUW Dashboard for Dynex.

-This is a reference model is currently running on DeepMinerz pool at the following link https://pool.deepminerz.com/#dynexjobs
+This is a reference model, this is currently running on DeepMinerz Pool at the following link https://pool.deepminerz.com/#dynexjobs

-This dashboard currently pulls the working jobs as well as completed jobs.
+Dashboard Status
+* Current Working Jobs
+* Completed Jobs
+* Basic Styling
+* Basic Javascript/jQuery for interacting with Dynex PoUW API

 Credit
 Y3TI & Dminerz - DeepMinerz Pool